-The most important thing of all, they connect with their customers on an emotional level, with a purpose that affects them on a deeper personal level.
+The most important thing of all is that they connect with their customers on an emotional level, with a purpose that affects them on a deeper personal level.
 Women get an empowering feeling when they purchase a Dove product.

 This shows that your brand’s purpose can, and should be, turned into effective content that sells.
 Your consumers can tell if your intentions and sales efforts are bogus.
 Even supporting a charity can show that the company cares.

-In a nutshell, a purpose-driven content marketing matters because:
+In a nutshell, purpose-driven content marketing strategy for B2B matters because:

-- Increases Brand Recognition: If your content is meaningful and useful to your group of target customers, they’ll start sharing it with their friends.
-If their friends share it too, it means that the number of people that agree with your brand purpose is growing!
+- Increases Brand Recognition.
+If your content is meaningful and useful to your group of target customers, they’ll start sharing it with their friends.
+If their friends share it too, it means that the number of people that agree with your brand’s purpose is growing!